-Intended audience: users, XHTML/HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), schema developers (DTDs, XML Schema, RelaxNG, etc.), and anyone needs guidance on how to use the HTML translate attribute.
+Intended audience: users, XHTML/HTML coders (using editors or scripting), script developers (PHP, JSP, etc.), schema developers (DTDs, XML Schema, RelaxNG, etc.), and anyone needs guidance on how to use the HTML

-What is the translate attribute for, and how should I use it?
+translate attribute for, and how should I use it?

 translate attribute in HTML5 indicates that the content of the element should or should not be translated.
 There is no effect on the rendered page (although you could, of course, style it if you found a good reason for doing so).
+For example,

 The attribute can appear on any element, and it takes just two values: